smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 The service address and port used should match what you setup up in *4.2 Setup Network*.
 If this does not:

 * Restart tomcat;
-* Flush your rowser cache (this is especially important for Google Chrome).
+* Flush your rowser cache (this is especially important for Google Chrome and Mozilla Firefox).

 Peter Hambly, 12th April 2017